-The League studied the reuse of Fort Ord in 1992 and updated its position in 2018 to address whether or not the Fort Ord Reuse Authority (FORA) should sunset in 2020.
+The League of Women Voters of Monterey County urges you to vote no on SB 189.
+The League completed a study in 2018 on whether or not FORA should sunset in 2020.
 FORA's performance during its 24 year history was assessed based on six governance criteria.
 The League also studied ways to transfer FORA's responsibilities to other agencies after it sunsets.
 While FORA was never intended to be a permanent agency and sunsetting of FORA is required by legislation, some in the community have advocated that it should continue until development by Fort Ord Base Reuse Plan (BRP) is completed or for up to 10 years.
+Based on membership consensus, the LWVMC adopted the following position:

 The LWVMC believes that FORA should sunset at the statutory date in 2020 based on an evaluation of its past performance and the availability of alternatives to undertake FORA responsibilities.

-The League's specific findings follow: The following governance criteria were used to evaluate FORA's past performance as well as agencies that could assume FORA's responsibilities: Accountability, Effectiveness, Efficiency, Transparency, Regionalism and Feasibility.
+The League's specific findings follow.
+The following governance criteria were used to evaluate FORA's past performance as well as agencies that could assume FORA's responsibilities: Accountability, Effectiveness, Efficiency, Transparency, Regionalism and Feasibility.
 The League's background information and findings are available upon request.
 A summary of findings follow: